Safeguarding Sensitive Credentials for SP-API Applications

 Layer protection

 Credentials must be protected in a secure credential store.
 A credential store helps users protect secrets needed to access applications, services, and IT resources.
-Using a credential store allows users to have a single repository of all secrets, allowing for easier management to protect, rotate, manage, and utilize secrets across applications, services, and other protected resources.
+Using a credential store allows users to have a single repository of all secrets, allowing for easier management to protect, rotate, manage, and use secrets across applications, services, and other protected resources.

-Since a single credential store might store all of your secrets, it is imperative that the credential store is protected.
+Because a single credential store might store all of your secrets, it is imperative that the credential store is protected.
 To protect your credential store, limit access to only the people and resources that require access.
 You’ll also want to encrypt the contents with strong encryption algorithms and robust logging, monitoring, alerting that will enable rapid incident response.

 Key rotation